 Essential Skills Needed for a Child Psychologist

-Child psychologists do not have an easy job.
-They work within school systems, treatment facilities, research labs, social service agencies, and beyond.
-Working with children can be immensely fulfilling as a career field, and oftentimes soon-to-be-psychologists enter the field because of their love of children.
-While that is one quality necessary to have for the career field — and can’t be emphasized enough — it is not a career without its own unique obstacles.
+Child psychologists work within school systems, treatment facilities, research labs, social service agencies, and beyond.
+Working with children can be immensely fulfilling as a career field.
+It is a career with unique obstacles.

 To work in the field of child psychology means to engage with children who may have unhealthy behaviors, are victims of abuse, or who live with a disorder.
 It takes resolve and resilience, as working with children is both delightful and challenging.